wso2/docs-is/en/docs/samples/mfa-sample.md

 # Configuring Multi-Factor Authentication

-This page guides you through configuring [multi-factor authentication](insertlink) for an OAuth/OpenID Connect web applications.
-This is demonstrated using a **sample applications** called Pickup Dispatch and uses Nexmo as the sample SMS authenticator.
+This page guides you through configuring [multi-factor authentication](insertlink) for an OAuth/OpenID Connect web application.
+This is demonstrated using a **sample application** called Pickup Dispatch and uses Nexmo as the sample SMS authenticator.

 ----
 If you have your own application, click the button below.